dark-steveneq/fsodotnet8.0/README.md

 This is not related in any way with [Riperiperi](https://github.com/riperiperi) or the FreeSO development team.
 This is a passion project that aims to make the engine easier to work with for anyone who dares to do anything with it.

 # State
 Server seems to work fine.
-The client on the other hand is unstable as shit (can't load TSO lots, ceiling lamp turning into a desync-based console spam and simantics exception generator, broken PNG rendering) but it's still work-in-progress.
+The client on the other hand needs a little bit of work (broken PNG rendering, single interaction plays multiple different sounds over one another) but it's playable.

 # TODO
 ## Client